 Number plates and labels

 All vehicles registered in NSW must display official number plates.
-Some vehicles also must display registration labels and warning labels.
+Some vehicles also must display warning labels.

 All vehicles registered in NSW must have official number plates.